-There may be some programs that have unique needs that require them to match with a particular "mix" or distribution of applicants based on specific applicant characteristics (e.g. a mix of applicants based on location of residence or school of graduation).
-In this case, the program would need to submit multiple Rank Order Lists for a single track and may wish to specify reversions between those multiple lists.
+There may be some programs that have unique needs that require them to match with a particular "mix" or distribution of applicants based on specific applicant characteristics (e.g., fluency in a language or location of residence).
+In this case, the program might need to submit multiple Rank Order Lists for a single track and may wish to specify reversions between those multiple lists.

 Contact NMS at firstname.lastname@example.org or by phone at 800-461-6322 if you would like to discuss whether or not reversions would be useful for your program.

 Reversions User Guide